$5,126 pp (USD)

 Day 4

-We are back on the road again as we head to Nata on the bounds of the Magkadikgadi Salt Pans just to the east of Maun.
+We are back on the road again as we head to Nata on the banks of the Magkadikgadi Salt Pans just to the east of Maun.

-The name Makgadikgadi means 'vast, lifeless land'.
-For those who prefer solitude and silence this is paradise, as even during the high season people are scarce here.
-The Makgadikgadi National Park is not visited so much because of its fauna, but rather its solitude, remoteness and its harsh beauty.
+The name Makgadikgadi means "vast, lifeless land".
+For those who prefer solitude and silence, this is paradise, as even during the high season, people are scarce here.
+Makgadikgadi National Park is not visited as much for its fauna as for its solitude, remoteness, and harsh beauty.

 - Main Destination: